WET BASEMENT AND CRAWL SPACE

 - Closed, inadequate, ineffective, or no

-crawl space venting around foundation walls will force
+crawl space venting around foundation walls may force

-the buildup of humidity in the space beneath a house.
+a buildup of air moisture and humidity in the space beneath a house.

-Given the combination of high humidity and low
+Given the combination of high humidity and lower

 - Damp or wet basements and crawl spaces may

-be caused by ruptured water or sanitary lines either just
+be caused by leaking water or sanitary lines either just

 outside the wall or under the house.
 If a crawl space is

-unusually wet and muddy, inside leaks may be difficult to
+unusually wet and muddy or if condensation is occurring, inside leaks may be difficult to

 find and repair.
 Outside pipe leaks may be even more